sdbs-uni-p/vldb-dbms-live-patching/experiments/README.md

 This directory wraps all experiments performed.
 Per default, our live patchable commit lists are used (see `~/dbms-live-patching/commits`).

-Approximate time until all experiments are performed: 36 hours (Redis + One-by-One).
+Approximate time until all experiments are performed: 100 hours.

 ## Linux Kernel